This post may contain affiliate links. For details on our affiliate policy, please click here.

 Staying active outdoors at all times of year is super important for your body and mind on so many levels.
 However, winter UVB wavelengths may be insufficient to simulate enough vitamin D production to meet your daily needs.
 Getting sun exposure on winter days can still help you to maintain your vitamin D levels though.
 And so we brainstormed some ways to enjoy a chilly winter day.

 - Keep active outdoors.
 The cold weather can be a great time to go for walks, hikes or fat tire bike rides.
-Or try out a new outdoor activity like skating, snowshoeing, cross country skiing or even horseback riding.
+Or to try out a new outdoor activity like skating, snowshoeing, cross country skiing or even horseback riding.

 If you have a gastrointestinal symptoms or a syndrome like IBS, cystic fibrosis and gastric bypass surgery, you may be more likely to have a vitamin D3 deficiency.
 Talk to your healthcare professionals to see if supplementation or light therapy may be the right option for you.